jakemerten/hugo-coder/exampleSite/content/about.pt-br.md

 title = "About Jake"

 +++
-I am an environmental scientist turned backend developer using the virtual world to solve problems in the physical one.
-I primarily use Python, Java, and SQL; I visualize in PowerBI/Tableau.
-I wrote this website in Go and HTML/CSS.
-I am passionate about data analytics and visualization, iterative improvement, and complex problem solving.
-I believe effective communication and efficient teamwork are key in a productive development processes.
+Environmental scientist turned software developer with a passion for data-driven solutions.
+Proficient in Java, Python, SQL, and C#, experienced in backend development, data analysis, and visualization.
+Adept at problem-solving, iterative development, and cross-team collaboration.

 ## Interests

 I enjoy solving puzzles, compiling and visualizing complex data into digestable products.
 I also love to go trail running, hiking, backpacking, mountaineering, kayaking, and skiing.
-I like to read and play strategy video games.

 ### Publications & Media